SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshMeshMeshSpec.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Mesh.MeshSpec resource property to the template.
-An object representing the specification of a service mesh.
+An object that represents the specification of a service mesh.

 ## SYNTAX